frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 ## 2. How to create Pick List

-1. Go To Pick List, click on New.
+1. Go to Pick List, click on New.
-1. Set Company.
+1. Set the Company.
 1. Select the Purpose of Pick List.
 These are the options under Purpose:

    - **Delivery against Sales Order:** This option will let you add items from a Sales Order.
 After submitting Pick List a new Delivery Note can be created based on the Warehouse from which items were picked.